. Earth Science News .

 The state of Kansas shuttered government offices Thursday to keep non-essential workers off the treacherous roads and scores of business owners and school officials followed suit.

-The blizzard was so intense in some areas that snow plows were getting stuck and ambulances had trouble getting patients to hospitals.
+The blizzard conditions were so intense in some areas that snow plows were getting stuck and ambulances had trouble getting patients to hospitals.

 "The roads throughout Wichita (Kansas) are snow-packed and many are impassible," the Sedgwick county emergency management office warned on its website.
 "Please stay home and off the roads unless absolutely necessary."